prantlf/grab-github-release/README.md

       -n|--name <file-name>         archive name without the platform suffix -p|--platform-suffixes <map>  platform name mapping
       -a|--arch-suffixes <map>      architecture name mapping
-      -e|--unpack-exe               unpack the executable and remove the archive -v|--verbose                  prints extra information on the console -V|--version                  print version number and exit
+      -t|--target-dir <dir-name>    directory to write the output files to -e|--unpack-exe               unpack the executable and remove the archive -g|--gh-token <token>         GitHub authentication token
+      -v|--verbose                  prints extra information on the console -V|--version                  print version number and exit
       -h|--help                     print usage instructions and exit

     The version specifier is "latest" by default.
 The file name will be inferred from the first archive asset found for the current platform, if not specified.
+    If GitHub token is not specified, variables GITHUB_TOKEN and GH_TOKEN in the process environment will be checked too.

     Examples:
       $ grab-github-release -r prantlf/v-jsonlint -p darwin=macos,win32=windows:win64 -u